-Oral reproduction studies have been performed in rabbits and rats at doses up to 300 mg/kg/day (12 to 23 times the MRHD, in rabbits and rats, respectively, based on BSA) and have revealed no evidence of impaired fertility or harm to the fetus due to Terbinafine.
+Oral reproduction studies have been performed in rabbits and rats at doses up to 300 mg/kg/day [12 times to 23 times the maximum recommended human dose (MRHD)], in rabbits and rats, respectively, based on body surface area (BSA) comparisons and have revealed no evidence of impaired fertility or harm to the fetus due to Terbinafine.

 After oral administration, Terbinafine is present in breast milk of nursing mothers.
 The ratio of Terbinafine in milk to plasma is 7:1.
-Treatment with Terbinafine hydrochloride is not recommended in nursing mothers.
+Treatment with Terbinafine tablets is not recommended in women who are nursing.

-The safety and efficacy of Terbinafine hydrochloride have not been established in pediatric patients with onychomycosis.
+The safety and efficacy of Terbinafine tablets have not been established in pediatric patients with onychomycosis.

-Clinical experience regarding overdose with Terbinafine hydrochloride tablets is limited.
+Clinical experience regarding overdose with oral Terbinafine is limited.
 Doses up to 5 grams (20 times the therapeutic daily dose) have been taken without inducing serious adverse reactions.
 The symptoms of overdose included nausea, vomiting, abdominal pain, dizziness, rash, frequent urination, and headache.

-Terbinafine hydrochloride tablets contain the synthetic allylamine antifungal compound Terbinafine hydrochloride.
+Terbinafine tablets, USP contain the synthetic allylamine antifungal compound Terbinafine hydrochloride USP.

 Each tablet contains:

-Active Ingredients: Terbinafine hydrochloride (equivalent to 250 mg base).
+Active Ingredient: Terbinafine hydrochloride USP (equivalent to 250 mg of Terbinafine)

 Terbinafine - Clinical Pharmacology

 Terbinafine is an allylamine antifungal [see Clinical Pharmacology (12.4)].